litmuschaos/litmus/mkdocs/docs/experiments/categories/gcp/gcp-vm-disk-loss-by-label.md

 ## Introduction

-- It causes chaos to disrupt state of GCP persistent disk volume filtered using a label by detaching it from its VM instance for a certain chaos duration.
+- It causes chaos to disrupt the state of GCP persistent disk volume filtered using a label by detaching it from its VM instance for a certain chaos duration.

 !!! tip "Scenario: detach the gcp disk"
     ![GCP VM Disk Loss By Label](../../images/gcp-vm-disk-loss.png)